chettrick/discobsd/README.md

-[DiscoBSD][2] began as an undergraduate [Directed Study][3] in the winter of 2020 at the University of Victoria, Canada, as a case study of [RetroBSD][4] to port the operating system to the Arm Cortex-M4 architecture, and to enable portabilty in the hosting environment and target architectures and platforms.
+[DiscoBSD][2] began as an undergraduate [Directed Study][3] in the winter of 2020 at the University of Victoria, Canada, as a case study of [RetroBSD][4] to port the operating system to the Arm Cortex-M4 architecture, and to enable portability in the hosting environment and target architectures and platforms.
 The paper [*Porting the Unix Kernel*][5] details this initial porting effort.

 Work on DiscoBSD has progressed in earnest since the completion of the